rextechs/AzureIoTBootcamp/Day1-HOL3.md

 Note: The Intel Compute Stick is the IoT Core device for this lab.

-### 1. Remote powershell into your IoT Core device
+### Step 2.1 : Remote powershell into your IoT Core device

 - Download and install IoT Core Dashboard from: https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/iotdashboard
 - Launch IoT Core Dashboad, Right click on the device and select **Launch Powershell**

 ![IoT Core Dashboard](images/IoTCore-Lab/IoTCoreDashboard.png)

-### 2. The **Deploy-IoTEdge** command checks that your Windows machine is on a supported version, turns on the containers feature, and then downloads the moby runtime and the IoT Edge runtime.
+### Step 2.2 : The **Deploy-IoTEdge** command checks that your Windows machine is on a supported version, turns on the containers feature, and then downloads the moby runtime and the IoT Edge runtime.
 The command defaults to using Windows containers.

 ```powershell
 [192.168.0.81]: PS C:\Data\Users\administrator\Documents> . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge -ContainerOs Windows